All good times must end; with the arrival of New Year's Eve, it's time to wrap up the House and Holidays Plan and move into an organized New Year.

 - Hold a holiday debriefing.
 Get a head-start on next year's planning--and avoid traps--with a quick debriefing session.
 High points or low, they'll guide you next year.

 - Mark your calendar for next year!
-Will you join us next year for the House & Holidays Plan?
+Will you join us next year for the House and Holidays Plan?
 Tuck your Christmas planner into a bookcase; you'll be ready to get organized for Christmas next year!